brentpinero/aitaskchain/README.md

 The script works by running an infinite loop that does the following steps:

-1. The script first grabs the top task from our list of tasks.
+1. After the Task Creation Chain analyzes the objective and provides a list of tasks, the script grabs the top task from our list of tasks.
    </br>
    </br>
 2. It then sends this task to a part of the system called the execution agent.
 This agent uses OpenAI's tools to carry out the task, taking into account any relevant information.